mccollumn/Hindsight-UI/README.md

 npm start
 ```

 Create a `.env` file with the DX endpoint and credentials.
-See `.env_example` for and example.
+See `.env_example` for an example.

 ## Build Output